dhufe/IngestListApiWrapper/README.md

   2. `./config/config.yaml`
   3. `/etc/IngestListApiWrapper/config.yaml`

-Default values used when the file is created:
+Default values are used when the file is created:

 ```yaml
 server: